What do engineers do? Most people think engineers just design cools things. But beyond that, the work of engineers is a mystery to many.

 You then choose Nike Air Zoom size 10 blue color running shoes.
-You send me the link of the shoes and ask for my approval before you buy it.
+You send me the link to the shoes and ask for my approval before you buy them.

 I check the shoes.
 If I find them acceptable for what I need, I’ll give you the green light to buy.

 Similar to a contractor.
 If I find their selected equipment acceptable, I tell them to go ahead and buy.

 3) Construction Management: I go to the job site and watch over the construction.
 I check to see if the construction meets my design.
 Also, I answer any contractor questions.